 - Patients without adequate hydration.
 Precipitation of acyclovir in renal tubules may occur when the solubility (2.5 mg/mL) is exceeded in the intratubular fluid.
 Adequate hydration should be maintained for all patients.

 - In the event of acute renal failure and anuria, the patient may benefit from hemodialysis until renal function is restored [see DOSAGE AND ADMINISTRATION, ADVERSE REACTIONS].

 Central Nervous System Effects

-Central nervous system adverse reactions, including agitation, hallucinations, confusion, delirium, seizures, and encephalopathy, have been reported in both adult and pediatric patients with or without reduced renal function and in patients with underlying renal disease who received higher than recommended doses of VALTREX (valacyclovir hydrochloride) for their level of renal function.
+Central nervous system adverse reactions, including agitation, hallucinations, confusion, delirium, seizures, and encephalopathy, have been reported in both adult and pediatric patients with or without reduced renal function and in patients with underlying renal disease who received higher-than-recommended doses of VALTREX for their level of renal function.
 Elderly patients are more likely to have central nervous system adverse reactions.
-VALTREX (valacyclovir hydrochloride) should be discontinued if central nervous system adverse reactions occur [see ADVERSE REACTIONS, Use in Specific Populations].
+VALTREX should be discontinued if central nervous system adverse reactions occur [see ADVERSE REACTIONS, Use In Specific Populations].

 Patient Counseling Information

 Advise the patient to read the FDA-Approved Patient Labeling (PATIENT INFORMATION).